GodM4dno/GodM4dno/README.md

 # About me
 - 👋 Hi, I’m @GodM4dno
-- 👀 I’m interested in Roblox
+- 👀 I’m interested in Roblox videos and livestream
-- 🌱 I’m currently learning The Beginning After The End
+- 🌱 I’m currently learning Programation with Alura

 <!---
 GodM4dno/GodM4dno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.